-This half-term, our Topic sessions will all be based around the topic of 'World War II' and will be supported by our visit to The National Holocaust Centre and Museum.
+This term, our foundation subject learning will all be based around the topic of 'World War II'.

 During the first half-term, this will involve the wider global impact of the war, with a particular emphasis on key events and turning points such as The Battle of Britain and Pearl Harbour, whilst in the second part of the term, we will be looking closer to home at Britain during this significant period in history.
 Within this half-term, aspects such as The Blitz, evacuation and the home front will be learnt about.

 Throughout this fascinating termly topic, we will also be pursuing a music unit based on war songs and participating in an artist study linked to the work of 20th Century sculptor Henry Moore.

 Additionally, within our computing sessions, we will be using Microsoft PowerPoint to present information to a specific audience, including using sound, images, text, transitions and other elements effectively.

 Even our French learning will be focused on World War II for the first half-term, which is very exciting!

 Within it, we will begin by exploring climate change, in terms of its causes, effects and impacts on the world around us, as well as developing our understanding of the human body, including the circulatory system, the way in which we acquire nutrients and the importance of a healthy diet and exercise.

 We will also be learning about the science behind evolution and inheritance with an emphasis on the geography and history of the incredible Galapagos Islands and the ideas and theories of Charles Darwin, whilst familiarising ourselves with the style of Mary Ellen Taylor, who combines watercolour painting and sketching to create images of plants and animals from the Galapagos within our art lessons.